Calgary contractor: RRSP, TFSA, and cash buffer plan

 • CPP + OAS contributions: Self-employed contractors contribute both halves of CPP, up to C$8,460.90 in the current base year plus additional CPP2 amounts, before eventually drawing CPP and OAS benefits in the C$1,550-C$1,850/mo band modeled in the preset.
 Update both figures to match your Statement of Contributions.

 • CRA instalments and GST/HST: Net tax owing above C$3,000 in back-to-back years triggers mandatory quarterly instalments, and GST/HST registration is required once taxable supplies exceed C$30,000.
-That is why the preset lifts C$12k out of investments in the early years and treats GST cash as untouchable.
+That is why the plan keeps a dedicated tax reserve in the early years and treats GST cash as untouchable.

 • RRSP vs TFSA: TFSA deposits keep emergency cash liquid; RRSP contributions deliver immediate tax relief when you have surplus billings.
 Use the branch that mirrors your cashflow reality in any given year rather than forcing a maxed RRSP during lean months.